 It might be tempting to think that disability and college don’t mix, but the truth is, as of 2012, around 10% of all graduating college students reported having some kind of disability.
-The truth is that all these students with different struggles found ways to overcome them and be just as successful as anyone else.
+The truth is that all these students with different struggles found ways to overcome them and be just as successful as anyone else at getting a degree or an online MBA.
 The truth is that you too can be successful at college with any disability that might be holding you back.
 But it is good to know what resources are available to help you reach your educational goals.
 There are so many different kinds of resources that were made specifically to help you with your disability, and more are being created every day.
 So you might as well take advantage of them!

 The resources below are organized by disability or disorder.
 Make sure you look through all of them because there are some resources that could be helpful for a wide range of disabilities.
 While these resources are sure to help you be successful and more independent at college, don’t forget that most schools will have advisors, counselors, and tutors that will also be helpful in giving advice or direction.